Nyandwi/nyandwi.github.io/tutocode.md

 title: Tutocode
 ---

-I spend so much time writing and designing code-cased tutorials.
+I spend so much time writing and designing code-based tutorials.
 Expressing complex techniques and concepts into codes and simple words make them so simple to understand.
 Below are some of the codes tutorials I designed.

 ### Code Tutorials